tpluscode/Nancy.ModelPostprocess.Fody/readme.md

 		// Modify ctx.Response
 	};

 The problem is that `ctx.Response` holds serialized value (JSON.
 HTML, etc) of a response ready to be sent back to the client.
 Currently though there is no way to modify a model outside of a NancyModule.
-There is a question on StackOverflow about this: http://stackoverflow.com/questions/19095350/nancy-modify-model-in-afterrequest-event
+There is a question on StackOverflow about this [here](http://stackoverflow.com/questions/19095350/nancy-modify-model-in-afterrequest-event)

 # How this works